Warning: Pre-Alpha

 Your maximum hit points are equal to 3 + your Vigor, minus your wounds.

-By default, you have an armor of 5.
-You can gain extra armor by wearing a suit of armor, by taking the Brace action, or through some of your abilities.
+By default, you have a damage threshold of 5.
+You can increase your damage threshold by wearing armor, by taking the Brace action, or through some of your or your allies' abilities.

 Resting can restore your hit points and other resources.
 To benefit from the effects of a rest, you must eat biomass 🥩, and spend some time doing only light activity.